colinjianzhang/colinjianzhang.github.io/_pages/research.md

 * Tax Policy Transmission and Household Expenditure (with S. Agarwal and P. Ghosh)
 * Dirty Air and Clean Investments: The impact of pollution information on ESG investment (with R. Fisman, P. Ghosh and A. Sarkar)
 * Co-Collateral and the Shadow Cost of Margin Constraints (with M. Massa, C. Wang and H. Zhang)
-* Social Interaction and Risk Learning in Health Insurance: Theory and Evidence from China (with S. Gong and C. Lin)
+* Risk Perception, Social Networks, and Demand for Health Insurance (with S. Gong and C. Lin)
-* The Politics of Allocating Government Business across Banks:Evidence from an Emerging Market (with S. Agarwal, B. Morais and C. Ruiz)
+* Financing the Government: Procurement Rules and Bank Lending in an Emerging Market (with S. Agarwal, B. Morais and C. Ruiz)
 * Does Death Teach Us Wisdom?
 Evidence from Trading during the COVID-19 Pandemic in India (with P. Ghosh and H. Zhang)
-* Cash-Back Rewards, Household Spending, and Debt Accumulation (with M. Massa, C. Wang and H. Zhang)
+* Cash-Back Rewards, Household Spending, and Debt Accumulation (with S. Agarwal S. Ang and Y. Wang)